 Oxygenated blood is important for the performance of athletes because the more oxygen that flows through the blood the better the muscles will function.
-During vigorous activity and exercise the body produces waste product, for example, Lactic acid - if not removed the muscles can contribute to muscle pain or soreness which lead to the decreased ability to perform.
-Activities that are physically demanding produce muscular vibrations which contribute to fatigue and damage.
+During intense activity and exercise the body produces waste products, for example, Lactic acid and carbon dioxide.
+If not removed quickly the acid causes the muscles to feel pain or soreness and reduces the absorption of oxygen, which leads to exhaustion and a decrease in performance.

-Leg compression, like socks and sleeves, offer graduated compression which means that the compression is higher or tighter at the foot and ankle areas, and lower or weaker compression as it moves up the calf.
-These types of leg compression garments facilitate the fight against gravity and support the return of the deoxygenated blood back to the heart.
+Leg compression, like socks and sleeves, offer graduated compression which means that the compression is higher or tighter at the feet and ankle, and lower or looser compression as it moves up the calf.
+These types of compression garments facilitate the fight against gravity and support the veins with returning deoxygenated blood back up the body to the heart.

-Leg compression garments are good for shin splints, calf cramps, and Achilles tendonitis, it can help lessen the pain and soreness of the injured part but it will not cure any condition.
-All injuries should be assessed by a physician to address the real cause of discomfort.
+Leg compression garments are good for shin splints, calf cramps, and Achilles tendonitis, it can help lessen the pain and soreness, but it cannot completely cure medical conditions.
+All injuries should be assessed by a medical professional to address the real cause of discomfort.

 Disclaimer: This article should not be construed as medical advice.
 Please contact a licensed physician for a proper diagnosis of your specific case.